37of 100

 Is it tick season in St. Regis Park right now?

 Yes.
-Deer-tick nymphs are at their peak alongside dog-tick adults.
-In St. Regis Park, today's risk reads moderate (54/100).
+Deer-tick nymphs are tapering as lone-star seed ticks swarm where that tick is established.
+In St. Regis Park, today's risk reads moderate (37/100).
 Ticks are active.
 Use repellent, stick to trails, and do a tick check when you come inside.

 Nearby towns